YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 	if Input.is_action_pressed( "step_nw" ):
 		step( DIRECTIONS.NW )
 ```
 Now, we could probably slim this down with some programming trickery, and do the same thing with only a handful of lines.
 But there is a point where you're just trying to swat flies with a bazooka.
-This code is a little clunky, but it's easy to read (even if you don't know the programming language) and easy to work with.
-For our purposes, this is more important than being fancy.
+This code is a little bloated, but it's easy to understand (even if you don't know the programming language) and easy to work with.
+At this early stage of our project, this is more important than being optimized.
+While it's good to be always thinking ahead in your project and anticipating future issues, overengineering and premature optimization can lead to your design becoming too rigid and hard to add to without breaking everything else.
+We want our baby game to be soft and squishy, and not shatter on us when we press on it too hard.

 Fire up your game and you should now be able to move in all eight directions, using whatever key(s) you've bound to your step actions!